Many people injured in a hospital are unsure if they have a medical malpractice case:

 However, after placing trust in caregivers, many patients are surprised to encounter stonewalling, denial and blame.
 In ProPublica's survey, only 1 in 10 people said the hospital or another facility voluntarily acknowledged the harm.
 Nearly the same proportion said the harm was acknowledged under pressure.
 Almost all the rest said they were ignored or the harm was denied.
-Getting an apology for a mistake or injury was even rarer: Just 1 in 8 reported receiving one.
+Getting an apology for a mistake or permanent injury was even rarer: Just 1 in 8 reported receiving one.

-Medical Treatment Records
+1. Medical Treatment Records

-- Doctor's notes
+- Medical provider's notes

 - Laboratory test results (X-rays, blood tests, CT scans)